MMA-HHG/MMA/README.md

 ## Reference Docker installation and running the code

 The code can be accessed through Docker.
 Docker prepares the software environment, while the MMA repository is mounted into the container.
 The native executables are compiled automatically when the container is started for the first time.
+You can [**go directly to the first-installation commands.**](#install-direct)

 1) [Docker](https://www.docker.com/) needs to be installed.